 Course and curriculum changes follow either an expedited or non-expedited approval process.
 The expedited process should be used for changes to existing courses and curricula that will not impact other colleges.
 The Standard process should be used for all new courses and changes to existing curricula that will impact other colleges.
 Examples of changes that fall into each of these categories are detailed below.

 Proposals for new graduate degree or certificate programs should use the Standard process.
 In addition, we strongly encourage the proposing faculty to contact the Graduate School for assistance with proposal development and subsequent procedures.
 See additional details and timeline for new program and certificate proposals.

 Approved course or curriculum change/proposals that are submitted by the 10th of the month will be placed on the agenda for consideration by the Graduate Council Academic Affair's Committee in the same month.
 However, proposals submitted after the 10th of the month will be placed on the following month's agenda.

-Know the differences: Non-expedited Course and Curriculum vs Expedited Course and Curriculum
+Know the differences: Standard Course and Curriculum vs Expedited Course and Curriculum

 Expedited Course and Curriculum

 Expedited Process includes, but is not limited to:

 - Course number changes within the same level (LD = 0-299; UD = 300-699; GR1 = 700-899; and GR2 = 900-999).